FAQs for Educators

 BSO Youth Concerts are designed especially for students in grades 4-6.
 However, we understand that schools may wish to send students from a range of grade levels to the performances.
 Keeping in mind the program's target audience and content, we defer to teacher/administrator judgment as to the grade levels within their school that will benefit most from the concert experience.

 The program is approximately 1 hour in length.

 Are there any opportunities for my student to meet a musician?

-Please check back in November for updated information on instrument demonstrations.
+Please check back for updated information on instrument demonstrations.

 How do I purchase tickets for these concerts?

 SymphonyCharge manages all tickets sales for these performances (now including BPS students).
 A friendly operator will walk you through the ticketing process, and send you a confirmation of purchase.
 The phone number for SymphonyCharge is (617) 266-1200.